quajak/site/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a fourth year computer science and mathematics student at the University of Toronto.
+I am a first year PhD student at the University of Toronto supervised by Professor Gilitschenski at the [Toronto ISL lab](https://tisl.cs.toronto.edu/).
-My interest lie in understanding the foundations of deep reinforcement learning, the development of algorithms for situations with sparse and misleading rewards, and utilising novel model structures for non-Euclidean data for better performance and generalisation.
-In general, how to develop robust agents capable of learning to solve in general complex tasks.
+My work focuses on exploiting the abilities of foundational models for robotics with a special attention to controlling uncertainty without losing effectiveness.

+For my research during my undergraduate degree at the University of Toronto, I received an honorable mention at the CRA's Outstanding Undergraduate Researcher Awards (2024).
-In my work at Bosch, we used graph neural networks and deep reinforcement learning to optimize traffic flow at intersections.
-We were able to train and evaluate models that outperformed traditional approaches and generalised well to unseen intersection layouts.
+Beyond researching object-centric reinforcement learning at TISL, I combined graph neural networks and reinforcement learning to optimize traffic flow at intersections during an internship at Bosch Corporate Research.
+We were able to train models that outperformed traditional approaches and generalised well to unseen intersection layouts.
 Building on this experience, I applied geometric deep learning, under the supervision of [Professor Engels](https://www.cs.toronto.edu/~sengels/), to the problem of learning strategies for the deck-building game Dominion.
 The resulting agent were able to learn strategies previously only seen in human play on a wider set of game configurations.

-Currently, I am working on object-oriented reinforcement learning using pre-trained computer vision foundation models in the [Toronto Intelligent Systems Lab](https://tisl.cs.toronto.edu/) led by [Professor Gilitschenski](https://www.gilitschenski.org/igor/).